Persistence & recovery

 Interval, Shutdown, event-driven) no-op when the canonical state hash matches the previous snapshot.
 User-initiated and safety-net triggers always commit.
 A retention engine prunes old snapshots according to a tiered policy (more recent commits kept densely, older commits sparsely).

-Restoring from a snapshot opens a restore dialog that semantically diffs the snapshot against current state — file by file for workspace JSON, row by row for tasks.db — so you can preview exactly what will change before confirming.
+Restoring from a snapshot opens a restore dialog that semantically diffs the snapshot against current state — file by file for project JSON, row by row for tasks.db — so you can preview exactly what will change before confirming.
 A pre-restore snapshot is committed first, so the restore is itself reversible.
 A shutdown gate prevents the app from exiting mid-snapshot.

 Manually clearing state